ExpIMD/Life_Game/README.md

 Any live cell with more than three live neighbors dies (by overpopulation).
 Any dead cell with exactly three live neighbors becomes alive (reproduction).
 Neighbors are counted in all 8 directions around the cell (including diagonals).

-Each live cell stores its age — the number of generations it has been alive.
-The cell’s color becomes brighter with age.

 ## User Features